Construction of the 40m TX loop

 Order the MFA 3000:1 12Vdc motor at "conrad.nl" (Order Nr 222368).

-A big ABS installation cabinet (conrad 533234) contains the tuning-C, motor + gears, the matching transformer, and a 5W anti condensation heather.
-The 2x (600pF-per-180deg) tuning capacitor has no end stops, air insulation of 2mm, and is connected as a 300pF "split stator".
+A big ABS installation cabinet (conrad 533234) contains the tuning-C, motor + gears, the matching transformers, and a 5W anti condensation heather.
+The (2z 600pF @ 180deg) tuning capacitor has no end stops, air insulation of 2mm, and is connected as a 300pF "split stator", with grounded shaft.
 The loop radiator is connected using N-connectors.
-The rotor of the split stator tuning capacitor is grounded to the screen of the coax.
 My coax is grounded to the buildings steel construction as soon it enters the building.

 The loop is insulated from mass.
-A serial string of 10x 220kOhms/0.25W resistors, connected between capacitor and the coax screening (ground), prevent flash-over in the split stator and transformer.
+A serial string of 10 resistors 220 k / 0.25W, connected between one side of the tuning capacitor and the coax screening (ground), prevent flash-over in the split stator and transformer.
 For higher transmitting powers than 100W, use 15 resistors in series.

 The lid of the ABS cabinet is stiffened by a Trespa plate, so it closes tighter onto the cabinets packing.
 All hardware is waterproofed using waterproof glue.
 The Trespa roofing is screwed and glued together (waterproof glue).
 Total weight is 9kg.

-At 40m a LOW CAPACITANCE ringcore transformer perfectly matches the 50 Ohm coax transmission line.
+At 40m a 9t : 6t low capacitance transformer (white) perfectly matches the 50 Ohm coax transmission line.

-This can be fully compensated by connecting a (5pF) 4kV capacitor in parallel with the other half of the split stator (seen at the right).
-I used 5cm RG214.
+Unbalance can be fully compensated by connecting a (5pF) 4kV capacitor in parallel with the other half of the split stator (seen at the right).
+I used 5cm

 The result is :